Photography: Hugh Hill, 2016

-- Six International Fellowships awarded to outstanding cultural leaders from Egypt, India, Jordan, Mexico, Brazil and Hong Kong.
+- Five International Fellowships awarded to outstanding cultural leaders from India, Jordan, Mexico, Brazil and Hong Kong.

 Today the Clore Leadership Programme demonstrated its continued commitment to strengthen excellent leadership in the arts and culture by announcing the exceptional individuals who have been awarded Clore Fellowships for 2017/18.

 This year saw a huge increase in demand for places including 50% more applications for UK and Ireland Fellowships and a doubling of applications for Chevening/Clore Fellowships: there were nearly twenty four applicants competing for each Fellowship.
 This points to the breadth of talent, ambition and desire to lead amongst the cultural community and the strong reputation of the Clore Leadership programme.